aous-al-salek/MFA-Call-Code-Reader/README.md

 ## Installation

 Depends heavily on your implementation.
 In its current state, you can just run it using a command with the code as a singular argument without white-spaces.
+Make sure to acquire better audio files for the letters and numbers.
+The included mp3 files of letters, numbers, and error messages are only examples, as some of them are not of good quality.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>